Real estate terms: top ten terms to know when buying a home

 Do you know the difference between an appraisal and an inspection?
 What about a buyer’s agent and a seller’s agent?
 The real estate market has its own language.
-From finding the right home to negotiating an offer, the homebuying process will go more smoothly if you are familiar with common terms used by realtors, home appraisers and loan officers.
+From finding the right home to negotiating an offer, the homebuying process will go more smoothly if you are familiar with common real estate terms used by realtors, home appraisers, commercial real estate loan officers and home loan officers.

 A real estate agent who represents the homebuyer, as opposed to a seller’s agent or listing agent who represents the home seller.
 According to Realtor.com, the benefit of using a buyer’s agent is that they can help you find the right property, negotiate an offer and refer you to other professionals such as mortgage brokers, home inspectors and movers.
 In other words, a buyer’s agent can “guide you through the homebuying transaction and be at your disposal for any questions or concerns.”2

 3. Down Payment